emubox-cli/app/README.md

 # 🎮 Emubox
-A command-line based package manager for emulators, in a distrobox container.
+A package manager for emulators, in a distrobox container.

 I like the ideas utilized by the [Emudeck](https://github.com/dragoonDorise/EmuDeck) project, but think their scope reaches a little too far for my preferences.
 Emubox is supposed to be a smaller alternative.